engsofjvolfe/skilled-elearning-landing-page/README.md

 - Overall, CSS variables provide a convenient way to manage and reuse values in your CSS code, making it more organized and maintainable.

+## Notes on learning
+- Next project ill start using what ive learnd from scss and try to improve my css positioning so i dont need to keep turning back and struggling with "imprudent paddings or margins"

 ## Links

 - [Preview Site]()